eshaham/israeli-bank-scrapers/README.md

 [![dependencies Status](https://david-dm.org/eshaham/israeli-bank-scrapers/status.svg)](https://david-dm.org/eshaham/israeli-bank-scrapers)
 [![devDependencies Status](https://david-dm.org/eshaham/israeli-bank-scrapers/dev-status.svg)](https://david-dm.org/eshaham/israeli-bank-scrapers?type=dev)

+> Important!
+>
+> The scrapers are set to use timezone `Asia/Jerusalem` to avoid conflicts in case you're running the scrapers outside Israel.

 # What's here?
 What you can find here is scrapers for all major Israeli banks and credit card companies.
 That's the plan at least.
 Currently only the following banks are supported: